Deformed single ring theorems: The deformed single ring theorem

 The following thoerem shows that if $A$ is Hermitian or $A$ is unitary for all $N$, the empirical eigenvalue distribution of $Y$ in \eqref{eq:modelY} converges to the Brown measure of $y$ in \eqref{eq:limity} without additional assumptions on $A$ or $\Sigma$.
 By taking $A = 0$, the following theorem removes a regularity assumption of the single ring theorem by Guionnet et al. \cite{GuionnetKZ-single-ring}.

+We do not need the extra assumptions on $A$ or $\Sigma$ as in Theorem~\ref{thm:deformedsinglering} because of the following property of normal matrices.
+If $\lambda_1,\ldots,\lambda_N$ are the eigenvalues of a normal matrix $A$, then the norm $\|(A-\lambda)^{-1}\|$ is given by

-\begin{theorem} Consider the random matrix model $Y$ and the operator $y\in\mathcal{A}$ as in \eqref{eq:modelY} and \eqref{eq:limity}.
+If $A$ is a Hermitian or unitary matrix for all $N$, then we are able to find an open set $W_1$ of arbitrarily small Lebesgue measure such that $\|(A-\lambda)^{-1}\|$ is bounded for all $\lambda\in W_1^c$ and for all $N$.
+Consequently, the estimate in Lemma~\ref{lem:singularvalueG} is valid for all $\lambda\in W_1^c$.
+We apply Lemma~\ref{lem:unif.loc.int} for the estimate of the log potentials for $\lambda\in W_1$. \begin{theorem} Consider the random matrix model $Y$ and the operator $y\in\mathcal{A}$ as in \eqref{eq:modelY} and \eqref{eq:limity}.
 If $A$ is Hermitian or if $A$ is unitary for all $N$, then the empirical eigenvalue distribution of $Y$ converges weakly to the Brown measure of $y$ in probability.

 More generally, if $A$ is a normal marix and there is a closed set $F$ with Lebesgue measure zero independent of $N$ such that all the eigenvalues of $A$ lie inside $F$ for all $N$, then the empirical eigenvalue distribution of $Y$ converges weakly to the Brown measure of $y$ in probability. \end{theorem} \begin{proof} We prove the more general statement for normal matrix $A$ satisfying the hypothesis.
 Let $f$ be a $C_c^\infty(\C)$ smooth function and write $K$ to be the support of $f$.
 Let $\varepsilon>0$.
 We want to show~\eqref{eq:DSRest} under the hypothesis of this theorem.
 We decompose